MUYUTwilighter/saplanting_forge/README.md

 date: 2022.8.17
 ---
 [![](http://cf.way2muchnoise.eu/full_saplanting_downloads.svg)](https://www.curseforge.com/minecraft/mc-mods/saplanting) [![Discord](https://img.shields.io/discord/966726130105217094)](https://discord.gg/JunKeKCJAY)
-# Saplanting(Fabric)
+# Saplanting
-A fabric mod that automatically plants sapling drops in minecraft games.
+A mod that automatically plants sapling drops in minecraft games.
 Saplings from other mods are supported theoretically.
 Other plants are also available, if you configure them.
 Make sure that your Minecraft version is supported by the mod.